 For many students, the ISEE, SSAT, SHSAT, or HSPT represents their first encounter with “high stakes” testing, so preparation is designed to alleviate anxiety as well as improve test-taking skills.
 Compass tutors trained for the secondary school admission tests are an elite group within an already elite pool of instructors.
 They know how to motivate and encourage younger students while introducing new concepts and strategies.

-Compass focuses exclusively on one-on-one test preparation, so you can be assured of an ISEE, SSAT, SHSAT, or HSPT program custom-fit to your needs.
-Rather than offering one-size-fits-all packages, we take the time to evaluate your test-taking strengths and weaknesses, then make personalized recommendations.
+Compass specializes in personalized test preparation, so you can be assured of an ISEE, SSAT, SHSAT, or HSPT program custom-fit to your needs.
+Rather than offering the same fixed program to everyone, we take the time to evaluate your test-taking strengths and weaknesses, then make personalized recommendations.
 Read more about our approach.

 For more information about ISEE/SSAT/HSPT, check out our blog posts.